-We are very excited about our panel of judges for Voices 2017.
-They include writers, authors and journalists with a special interest in – or experience of – care.
-They’re all looking forward to reading your Voices 2017 entries.
-So, get writing now.
+We're very excited about our panel of judges for Voices 2018.
+They include writers, authors, poets and journalists with a special interest in – or personal experience of – care.
+They’re all looking forward to reading your Voices 2018 entries!
+So, get writing now!

 Jackie Long, Social Affairs Editor and Presenter, Channel 4 News

 After more than two decades with the BBC, Jackie joined Channel 4 in 2011.

 As Social Affairs Editor and Presenter for Channel 4 News, Jackie provides coverage of policy and public services, and this includes reporting on issues facing young people in the care system.

 Jackie also writes a blog on social affairs for Channel 4 News, and is a reporter for Dispatches, Channel 4’s award-winning investigative current affairs programme.

 Jenny Molloy, author and motivational speaker, England Patron of The British Association of Social Workers (BASW)

 Jenny Molloy's most recent book Neglected explores the true stories of children in and around the care system.
 It comes after two previous books Hackney Child, and Tainted Love, which she wrote under her pen name Hope Daniels.
 Jenny spent most of her childhood in care and, as a care leaver, was under the Care of Hackney Social Services, hence the title of her book.
 She is now married, and although a mother and grandmother, remains, to this day, a care leaver.